 By now, we have understood there is a certain problem there.
 The problem is not with happiness in itself, but with the pursuit of happiness.
-This chasing of happiness has remarkably gone in vain.
-Research shows that being fixated on happiness can actually make people feel lonely and unhappy.
+This chasing of happiness has gone in vain.
+Research has remarkably shown that being fixated on happiness can actually make people feel more lonely and unhappy.

 Remember what Smith told Neo in the movie ‘The Matrix’?